Does the Mill Creek Farm offer programs for school groups?

 Support local agriculture and local economies in general and continue to educate yourself!
 Please visit our links page for other resources.

 Do you have a mobile market?

 The mobile market project is currently not in operation.

-If you have a question not answered here, please contact us.
+Please contact us if you have a question not answered here.

 Mill Creek Farm is an educational urban farm located in West Philadelphia that is dedicated to improving local access to fresh produce, building a healthy community and environment, and promoting a just and sustainable food system.

 All charitable donations are tax-deductible.
 The Mill Creek Farm is a program of A Little Taste of Everything, a registered 501(c)(3) nonprofit organization.